vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 #### Thread Count

+There are multiple queues which are distributed across two dedicated worker nodes.

+- Default
+- Ingress
+- Push
+- Pull
+- Mailers
+- Scheduler

+An explanation for the purpose of each queue can be found on [docs.joinmastodon.org](https://docs.joinmastodon.org/admin/scaling/#sidekiq-queues).

 We have our Sidekiq queues configured as such:

 | Queue | Scotty | Decker | Uhura |